Coburg North, Melbourne — Serving All of Victoria

 Which filter for which kitchen

-• Filters might get knocked during cleaning or maintenance access
+• Filters might get knocked or dropped during cleaning or maintenance access

-• You need maximum grease capture to protect ductwork and reduce fire risk
+• You need maximum grease capture rate per square metre

 • You have a maintenance schedule that includes weekly filter cleaning as routine